risaacson/eucalyptus-sosreport-plugins/README.md

 You will want to make sure that when you execute sosreport that you have already sourced your eucarc file to get all of the correct output.

 The original work for the project was done by Tom Ellis(https://github.com/tomellis).
+The torch was picked up by Richard Isaacsn(https://github.com/risaacson) to drive and improve the project.

 Versioning
 ----------